Winter Olympics: What you need to know ahead of Beijing 2022 - KTVZ

 As outlined in a Games playbook published in December, the closed loop system will encompass venues, official hotels and the event’s own transport service.

-Fully vaccinated participants will be able to enter the bubble without quarantining, while those who aren’t vaccinated will need to quarantine for 21 days upon arrival in Beijing.
+Fully vaccinated participants will be able to enter the closed loop without quarantining, while those who aren’t vaccinated will need to quarantine for 21 days upon arrival in Beijing.

 Medical exemptions, considered on a case-by-case basis, may be granted to those who are unvaccinated.
 Some countries, such as the US and Canada, have mandated that all team members be vaccinated.